DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::Measurement::IteratorFeature::AsImage()` and `AsScalarImage()`.

+- Added `dip::Histogram::OptimalConfiguration()` and `OptimalConfigurationWithFullRange()`, which make it possible to configure the histogram to use the Freedman--Diaconis rule to choose the bin size.

 ### Changed functionality

 - The `compressionLevel` argument to `dip::ImageWritePNG()` changed from `dip::uint` to `dip::sint`, allowing for